Sreetama Datta

 19 Aug '25 - 13 Sep '25

-Based on past years' trends, the NEET 2025 exam is expected to be conducted in the first week of May 2025.
-With less than four months to go for the exam, candidates are advised to start and maintain the pace of preparation, without waiting for the official NEET 2025 notification by NTA.
+The NEET 2025 exam is scheduled to be conducted on May 4, 2025.
+With less than three months to go for the exam, candidates are advised to maintain the pace of preparation.
 Although the NEET 2025 syllabus has remained the same as last year, the NEET 2025 exam pattern has undergone major changes.
 The 20 optional questions in the NEET exam (five in each subject) have been removed this year.
 This has also resulted in the reduction of the total duration from 200 minutes to 180 minutes.

 The Chemistry subject in NEET carries 45 questions out of 180 questions that are to be attempted.
 Each question carries four marks and there is one mark of negative marking for each wrong answer.
 The following table shows the exam structure of NEET 2025.